Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Abstract

 \section{Abstract}

-Recently, circumcentering reflection method (CRM) has been introduced for solving the \emph{feasibility problem} of finding a point in the intersection of closed constraint sets.
+Recently, circumcentering reflection method (CRM) has been introduced for solving the feasibility problem of finding a point in the intersection of closed constraint sets.
 It is closely related with Douglas--Rachford method (DR).
 We prove local convergence of CRM in the same prototypical settings of most theoretical analysis of regular nonconvex DR, whose consideration is made natural by the geometry of the phase retrieval problem.
 For the purpose, we show that CRM is related to the method of subgradient projections.
-For many cases when DR is known to converge to a \emph{feasible} point, we establish that CRM locally provides a better convergence rate.
-As a root finder, we show that CRM has local convergence whenever Newton--Raphson method does, demonstrates quadratic convergence whenever Newton--Raphson method does so, and exhibits superlinear convergence in many cases when Newton--Raphson method fails to converge at all.
+For many cases when DR is known to converge to a feasible point, we establish that CRM locally provides a better convergence rate.
+As a root finder, we show that CRM has local convergence whenever Newton--Raphson method does, has quadratic rate whenever Newton--Raphson method does, and exhibits superlinear convergence in many cases when Newton--Raphson method fails to converge at all.
 We also obtain explicit regions of convergence.
-As an interesting aside, we demonstrate local convergence of CRM to \textit{feasible} points in cases when DR converges to \textit{fixed} points that are not feasible.
+As an interesting aside, we demonstrate local convergence of CRM to feasible points in cases when DR converges to fixed points that are not feasible.
+We demonstrate an extension in higher dimensions, and use it to obtain convergence rate guarantees for sphere and subspace feasibility problems.
+Armed with these guarantees, we experimentally discover that CRM is highly sensitive to compounding numerical error that may cause it to achieve worse rates than those guaranteed by theory.
+We then introduce a numerical modification that enables CRM to achieve the theoretically guaranteed rates.
+Any future works that study CRM for product space formulations of feasibility problems should take note of this sensitivity and account for it in numerical implementations.

-\paragraph{Mathematics Subject Classification (MSC 2020):} 90C26 \and 65K10\and 47H10 \and 49M30
+\paragraph{Mathematics Subject Classification (MSC 2020):} 90C26 \and 65K10 \and 47H10 \and 49M30

 {\bfseries{Keywords:}} Douglas--Rachford, feasibility, projection methods, reflection methods, iterative methods, circumcentering